MTG/omar-rq/README.md

 - `DiscotubeMultiViewAudioDataModule.filelist_val = "data/discotube/val_v1.txt"` -> Same.
 With the tracks for the validation split.

 > [!NOTE]
-> In the context of the BSC MareNostrum cluster experiments, new filelists should be located in the common project folder so that every use can access them: `/gpfs/projects/upf97/data/`.
+> In the context of the BSC MareNostrum cluster experiments, new filelists should be located in the common project folder so that every user can access them: `/gpfs/projects/upf97/data/`.

 ## Run the experiment